bc3LC/medusa/paper/paper.md

 here $e_{c,h}$ refers to the total spending on each consumption category $c$ consumed by each household $h$ in the baseline scenario and $\Delta p_c^s$ is the increase in prices by consumption category and scenario obtained with the price model.

+To the best of our knowledge, there was no existing software specifically designed for conducting distributional impact assessments of policies in an accessible and reproducible way.
+While some economic models allow for similar analyses, they are often highly specialized, require advanced technical expertise, or are not openly available. medusa fills this gap by providing the first R package dedicated to this type of analysis.
+It offers a transparent and user-friendly framework that enables a broader audience—including researchers, analysts, and policymakers—to incorporate equity considerations into policy evaluation.
+This democratization of access to distributional tools helps address a critical shortcoming in existing modeling approaches, supporting the design of more inclusive and just policies.

 # Functionality

 The `medusa` package includes several functions that have been classified in 3 main modules.
 Note that this functions are listed in an [R vignette](https://bc3lc.github.io/medusa/), which includes a [step-by-step tutorial](https://bc3lc.github.io/medusa/articles/Tutorials.html).